srinivas9804/Processing-projects/thor_2/README.md

-Processing program to recreate the thor poster
+Processing program to recreate a thor poster, shown in original_poster.jpg